Table of Contents

 Extra Pack of Peanuts Travel Podcast

-Host Travis Sherry aims to share his knowledge on everything for a life worth travelling more and spending less.
+Host Travis Sherry aims to share his knowledge on everything for a life worth traveling more and spending less.

 Listen in as he shares insider travel tips on how to go the extra mile with frequent flyer deals to packing like a pro, alongside fellow iconic travel podcasters and bloggers who also feature in the interviews.